 Budget

 Indoor activities get expensive quickly, especially once snacks, the way back or extra time are added.
-For some groups, the better plan is therefore not the most spectacular one, but the one everyone can actually carry.
+For some groups, the better plan is therefore the one everyone can actually carry.

 Without a car